typewatch/HelloDrum-2/README.md

 HelloDrum-2 is an unofficial remix and continuation of the original HelloDrum DIY e-drums project by Ryo Kosaka.

 ![alt text](https://open-e-drums.com/images/oedrum1.jpg)
--# Image by Ryo Kosaka, taken from [here](https://open-e-drums.com/).
+<sub>Image by Ryo Kosaka, taken from [here](https://open-e-drums.com/).</sub>

-HelloDrum is a simple, open source, easy-to-build modular e-drum kit made to be as cheap and easy to build as possible that utilizes the MIDI protocol, making it compatible with virtually every music-making hardware or software out there.
+HelloDrum is a simple, **open source**, easy-to-build modular e-drum kit made to be as cheap and easy to build as possible that utilizes the MIDI protocol, making it compatible with virtually every music-making hardware or software out there.
 You can mix-n-match modules to create your own kit, or pick your favorite ones to expand your current e-kit!

 **Current Version: 1A.0.0 - This is a work in progress, expect bugs and other issues.**